dtinth/dt.in.th/bangkokipsum.md

   - Project
 ---

-Bangkok Ipsum is a webpage that lets you generate random Thai text.
+**Bangkok Ipsum** is a webpage that lets you generate random Thai text.

+Sometimes I just want a random Thai text to test my designs with.
+But existing random Thai text generator does not produce a result that I like.
+So, I created Bangkok Ipsum.

-The text generation model is a simple n-gram probabilistic text generator, trained on a corpus based on lyrics from BNK48 and Sweat16! idol groups.
+It uses a simple n-gram probabilistic text generator, trained on a corpus based on lyrics from BNK48 and Sweat16! idol groups.

 <template>
   <call-to-action href="https://bangkokipsum.app">